 MOWAT Member Benefits

-- MOWAT also works closely with HHSC and TDA leadership to address issues related to regulations and policies that affect home delivered meal programs.
+- MOWAT also works closely with HHSC and TDA leadership to address issues related to regulations and policies that impact our members’ home delivered meal programs

 Why are there two organizations?